Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Introduction

 \vs

-The setting of $m=2$ is referred to as the quantum Teichm\"uller theory; for punctured surfaces $\frak{S}$, a classical duality map $\mathbb{I}$ is constructed by Fock-Goncharov \cite{FG06}, and a quantum duality map $\mathbb{I}^q$ by Allegretti and the author \cite{AK}, based on Bonahon-Wong's ${\rm SL}_2$ quantum trace map \cite{BW}.
+The setting of $n=2$ is referred to as the quantum Teichm\"uller theory; for punctured surfaces $\frak{S}$, a classical duality map $\mathbb{I}$ is constructed by Fock and Goncharov \cite{FG06}, and a quantum duality map $\mathbb{I}^q$ by Allegretti and the author \cite{AK}, based on Bonahon and Wong's ${\rm SL}_2$ quantum trace map \cite{BW}.
 These constructions heavily use geometry and topology of the surface $\frak{S}$.
-For other $m\ge 2$, and in fact for a much more general class of cluster $\mathscr{X}$-varieties, a duality map $\mathbb{I}$ is constructed by Gross-Hacking-Keel-Kontsevich \cite{GHKK} \cite{GS18}, and a quantum duality map $\mathbb{I}^q$ by Davison-Mandel \cite{DM}.
-These general constructions are very powerful, but lack geometric intuition on surface geometry, and are notoriously difficult to compute.
-A geometric and straightforward-to-compute duality map for $m=3$ in the case of punctured surfaces $\frak{S}$ is constructed by the author in \cite{Kim}.
+For other $n\ge 2$, and in fact for a much more general class of cluster $\mathscr{X}$-varieties, a duality map $\mathbb{I}$ is constructed by Gross, Hacking, Keel and Kontsevich \cite{GHKK} \cite{GS18}, and a quantum duality map $\mathbb{I}^q$ by Davison and Mandel \cite{DM}.
+These general constructions are very powerful when proving properties, but lack geometric intuition on surface geometry, and are quite difficult to compute.
+Even for the simplest possible punctured surfaces like the once-punctured torus, a direct computation has not been established yet, for a crucial ingredient called a `consistent scattering diagram' has not been described in a manner that can be used in a direct computation.
+In the meantime, a geometric and straightforward-to-compute duality map for $n=3$ in the case of punctured surfaces $\frak{S}$ is constructed by the author in \cite{Kim}.
 Moreover, in \cite{Kim}, an {\em ${\rm SL}_3$ quantum trace map} is developed, and is used to construct a quantum duality map too.
 More precisely, as for the quantum duality maps, for each ideal triangulation $\Delta$ of a triangulable punctured surface $\frak{S}$, a map

 is constructed, and several nice properties are proved.
-One of the most important and fundamental properties for these $\mathbb{I}^q_\Delta$ is the compatibility under the change of ideal triangulations.
-This compatibility, which was not proved and merely left as a conjecture in \cite{Kim}, is the major motivation of, as well as the major consequence of, the main theorem of the present paper. \begin{theorem}[main application: mutation compatibility of ${\rm SL}_3$-${\rm PGL}_3$ quantum duality map] Let $\frak{S}$ be a triangulable punctured surface.
-For any two ideal triangulations $\Delta$ and $\Delta'$ of $\frak{S}$, the ${\rm SL}_3$-${\rm PGL}_3$ quantum duality maps in eq.\eqref{eq:intro_I_q} for $\Delta$ and $\Delta'$, constructed in \cite{Kim}, are related by the quantum coordinate change map $\Phi^q_{\Delta\Delta'}$, i.e.
+One of the most important and fundamental properties for these $\mathbb{I}^q_\Delta$ is the {\it naturality}, or the compatibility under the change of ideal triangulations.
+This naturality, which was not proved and merely left as a conjecture in \cite{Kim}, is the major motivation of, as well as the major consequence of, the main theorem of the present paper. \begin{theorem}[main application: naturality of ${\rm SL}_3$-${\rm PGL}_3$ quantum duality maps] Let $\frak{S}$ be a triangulable punctured surface.
+For any two ideal triangulations $\Delta$ and $\Delta'$ of $\frak{S}$ (without self-folded triangles), the ${\rm SL}_3$-${\rm PGL}_3$ quantum duality maps in eq.\eqref{eq:intro_I_q} for $\Delta$ and $\Delta'$, constructed in \cite{Kim}, are related by the quantum coordinate change map $\Phi^q_{\Delta\Delta'}$, i.e.